IlIllII/CLRS/README.md

 8. Appendix: Mathematical background

 Inside each part's folder you can find a readme outlining the chapters covered as well as individual chapter folders.
 Inside of each chapter folder is another readme that provides instructions for using the code included therein.

-The chapters will include various programming langauges, both for my enjoyment and for learning purposes.
-Some algorithms and data structures are trivial in some languages.
-For instance, a list in python is redundant, while a list in C is interesting.
-We will prefer the interesting implementation.